harish876/llmarena/README.md

 - `skip_existing`: Skip problems already processed through the model.
 - `n`: Number of runs per problem (default: 4).

+*Note*: Errors thrown by the API provider are retried every minute up to 50 times.
+If no answer is returned after 50 tries, the answer will be counted as incorrect.
+Running again with `skip_existing` enabled will attempt to run the problems on which this occurred again.

 ### Running Models Locally Using VLLM

 If using a local model with vllm, start the server: